mthussain1234/test-ssh/README.md

 Once the public key has been added, we use:

-The code above starting with `eval...`.
+The code above starting with `eval...`. `eval` takes the string as an argument and executes it as a command line.
+`ssh-agent -s` launches the agent and outputs the commands.
+The backticks allow for bash to execute the command and allows for the use of `eval`.

 Once entered use: `ssh-add name-github-key`.
 This time we use our Private Key as we didn't use `.pub` at the end.